List of Air Training Corps squadrons

 The Air Training Corps (ATC) is a cadet organisation based in the United Kingdom.
 It is a voluntary youth group which is part of the Royal Air Force Air Cadets.
 The ATC is largely composed of individual units known as squadrons.
 These squadrons are organised into several different wings, which in turn are organised into six different regions.
 Together the regions make up the corps.

-Headquarters air cadets (HQAC) is located at Royal Air Force College Cranwell, Lincolnshire and headed by Commandant Air Cadets Air Commodore Tony Keeling OBE.
+Headquarters air cadets (HQAC) is located at Royal Air Force College Cranwell, Lincolnshire and headed by Commandant Air Cadets Air Commodore Allen Lewis.